Tim Ferriss is famous for many things: his books, his numerous businesses, and one of the top-rated business podcasts on Spotify.

 Sequencing

-And it all follows from the deconstruction and selection you've already done.
+This activity is a central part of good instructional design, and it all follows from the deconstruction and selection you've already done.

 If you're having trouble figuring out what order you need to follow to teach your content, try creating a visual flowchart or mind map.